Anthony Levandowski is back with a new self-driving startup, called Kache.ai

 Nine months after the acquisition, Uber was embroiled in a trade secrets lawsuit with Waymo, the former Google self-driving project that spun out to become a business under Alphabet.
 And Levandowski was out of a job.

 The lawsuit, filed against self-driving truck startup Otto and its parent company Uber in February 2017, alleged patent infringement and stealing trade secrets.
 The lawsuit made a number of allegations specifically against Levandowski, including that he downloaded more than 14,000 confidential and proprietary files shortly before his resignation.
 Waymo contended that Otto and Uber were using key parts of its self-driving technology, specifically related to its light detection and ranging radar.
-This technology, known in the industry as LiDAR, measures distance using laser light to generate highly accurate 3D map of the world around the car.
+This technology, known in the industry as LiDAR, measures distance using laser light to generate highly accurate 3D maps of the world around the car.

 The case went to trial in February 2018.
 After days of titillating testimony, including from former Uber CEO Travis Kalanick, the two parties reached a settlement agreement.
 Uber agreed to not incorporate Waymo’s confidential information into their hardware and software.
-Uber also agreed to pay a financial settlement that includes 0.34% of Uber equity, per its Series G-1 round $72 billion valuation.
+Uber also agreed to pay a financial settlement that includes 0.34 percent of Uber equity, per its Series G-1 round $72 billion valuation.
 In other words, Waymo got about $244.8 million in Uber equity.

-Six weeks later, Uber would be grappling with the tragic fatal accident involving one of its self-driving test vehicles in Tempe, Arizona.
+Six weeks later, Uber would be grappling with the tragic fatal accident involving one of its self-driving test vehicles in Tempe, Ariz.

-The other three Otto founders have all left Uber as well.
+The other three Otto founders have all left Uber, as well.
 Burnette, the last one to depart, founded an autonomous vehicle company in April called Kodiak Robotics with Paz Eshel, who formerly worked at Battery Ventures.

 Kache.ai next chapter

-Levandowski’s return will likely raise questions, and possibly even anger, people within Uber and Waymo.
+Levandowski’s return will likely raise questions, and possibly even anger, among people within Uber and Waymo.
 However, it’s unclear if Kache.ai will even use LiDAR, the sensing technology at the heart of the trade secrets lawsuit and one of Levandowski’s talents.

-Some autonomous trucking startups have avoided LiDAR except for use in mapping because they argue that the sensors aren’t practical on a heavy duty autonomous truck traveling on highways at speeds in excess of 60 miles per hour.
+Some autonomous trucking startups have avoided LiDAR except for use in mapping because they argue that the sensors aren’t practical on a heavy-duty autonomous truck traveling on highways at speeds in excess of 60 miles per hour.
 Instead, autonomous trucking companies like TuSimple use multiple cameras, which have better resolution.
-If Kache.ai bypasses LiDAR —which at this point is unclear — it could help alleviate IP concerns and attract investors.
+If Kache.ai bypasses LiDAR — which at this point is unclear — it could help alleviate IP concerns and attract investors.

 For now, the beginning of Kache.ai’s story is tied to Levandowski’s past, which is marked by engineering prowess and ingenuity as well as legal and ethical missteps.
 The remaining chapters will reveal whether the unique value prop of what Kache.ai is developing is strong enough to render all of that moot.